veil-ctf/Fetch/README.md

 # Fetch
-A simple system information fetcher in C++
+A simple system information tool in C++

 ## Compiling